 However, some smaller organisations, charities and individuals have created an excellent programme of online garden talks, so here goes:

-Online garden talks from Plant Heritage and the NGS
+Online garden talks from Plant Heritage, the NGS and more

 Plant Heritage, a charity to conserve the diversity of garden plants, has a full schedule of virtual talks up on its website.
 In January 2021, there are talks on bamboos, buddleias and hammamelis, all by experts in the species.
 Many are open to both members and non-members of Plant Heritage and they’re reasonably priced (around £4).
 Some are part of a local gardening club’s programme of events, so access to those varies.